TogiFerretFerret/Aluminum/README.md

 # Aluminum
-This currently is PRIVATE as we are adding Cryptolens licensing.
+This currently is PRIVATE as we are adding Cryptolens licensingm, and its on AZURE so.... yah.
 ## NOTE: Currently incompatible with Firefox due to Google Auth Proxying failing to capture the required blackbaud state token from the iframe in Firefox due to security something.
 A patch is coming soon.
 See issue [https://github.com/TogiFerretFerret/Aluminum/issues/6]
 ## NOTE: Please ignore @DarkSystemGit's issues.
 His one requirement for working on this was I let him put at least 1 bullshit issue, but he's important cuz I hate nodejs.
 An explosively awesome desktop/mobile frontend for Blackbaud, built off the Bromine API.